 High-Emissivity Ceramic Coatings for Refractory

-Cetek has seen a distinct benefit in treating refractory surfaces with a high emissivity ceramic coating, increasing the radiant heat transfer inside Steam Methane Reformers over design.
-The coating increases refractory emissivity which results in a significant increase in hydrogen production at the same process parameters.
+Cetek provides a distinct benefit in treating refractory surfaces with a high emissivity ceramic coating, increasing the radiant heat transfer inside Steam Methane Reformers over design.
+The coating increases refractory emissivity which results in fuel savings and a more uniform heat flux which may help to mitigate process tube hot spots.

 Engineered Convection Section Cleaning